Mbed-TLS/mbedtls/docs/driver-only-builds.md

 ### Limitations regarding the selection of curves

-There is an ongoing work which tries to establish a link/constrain between the list of supported curves and supported algorithms both in the builtin and PSA sides.
+There is ongoing work which is trying to establish the links and constraints between the list of supported curves and supported algorithms both in the builtin and PSA sides.
 In particular:

 - #8014 ensures that the curves supported on the PSA side (`PSA_WANT_ECC_xxx`) are always a superset of the builtin ones (`MBEDTLS_ECP_DP_xxx`)